benhutchmet/researcher_BWH/research.md

 Group | Details | Activity
 -----|-------|--------
-Energy-Met | UoR Energy-Meteorology | Current co-lead HHH | Dynamical Processes | Current co-lead
+Energy-Met | UoR Energy-Meteorology | Current lead
+HHH | Dynamical Processes | Former co-lead (2023-2024)
 COD | Climate and Ocean Dynamics | Member

 ---

 ### Teaching

+Code for the Master's courses I have taught as a demonstrator at the University of Reading.

 Module | Description | Code
 -----|-------|--------